francepack/BYOB-Baroque-Composers/README.md

 }
 ```

-#### GET '/api/v1/composers/:id/compositions'
+### GET */api/v1/composers/:id/compositions*
-Get all compositions of a composer by composer id
+Get all compositions of a composer by composer id.

 **Example Response:**
 ```